-These are challenging times for everyone in Otago as we balance what is expected of us with what is affordable and achievable.
-Otago Regional Council (ORC) is both catching up on its work and responding to central government expectations to achieve more for the wellbeing of Otago's environment and communities
+These are challenging times for everyone in Otago as we balance what is expected with what is affordable and achievable.
+Otago Regional Council (ORC) is both catching up on work that communities have said is important, and responding to Government expectations to achieve more for the wellbeing of Otago's environment and communities.